pablidopsis/pablidopsis.github.io/content/_index.md

         - certificate_url:
           date_end: ''
           date_start: '2021-07-01'
-          description: Award to the best poster for my contribution titled '_Beauty and the Ceased: The Key to Never Ending Flowering_' in the conference VIII International Symposium from the Society of Spanish Researchers in the UK (online).
+          description: Award to the best poster for my contribution titled Beauty and the Ceased: The Key to Never Ending Flowering in the conference VIII International Symposium from the Society of Spanish Researchers in the UK (online).
           icon:
           organization: Society of Spanish Researchers in the UK
           organization_url: https://sruk.org.uk/